Lecture : What are Stem Cells? – Part 1 of 4 – Why Are Stem Cells Important?

 3) Longevity: If you could keep your organs young, you could live a lot longer.
 It is really that simple.

 The kind of motto that we play with here, maybe I should trade mark it, is that regenerative medicine “adds years to your life and life to your years”, we kind of like that and that really is what we do with regenerative medicine.

-WHAT IS A STEM CELL?
-WHY ARE STEM CELLS IMPORTANT?
+WHAT ARE STEM CELLS AND WHY ARE STEM CELLS IMPORTANT

-What is a stem cell?
+What are stem cells?
+Why are stem cells important?
 Here we have a slide of a stem cell.
 Two critical characteristics define what a stem cell is.
 It is in fact, what we call an immortal cell, it hangs around for a long time and while it’s hanging around it has two things that it can do.